Frequently Asked Questions

 Can I bring my dog?

-Most of our cottages welcome one dog, some can accommodate two and a couple can accommodate three.
+Most of our properties welcome one dog, some can accommodate two and some can accommodate three.
 Find out more on our Dogs are Welcome webpage.

 However whilst we very much welcome well behaved pets to our lovely cottages, they wouldn’t stay lovely for very long unless we imposed a few ‘house rules’ for them, this way we can ensure that all guests – with or without a dog – can enjoy their stay without having their holiday marred by problems left by a previous dogs’ stay.